-- Consider immediate sources of cash flow needed to cover living expenses for a surviving spouse or dependents, and ongoing household expenses. - Contact the police to have them periodically check the house if it is now vacant. - Contact a tax professional to discuss federal and state income tax returns and potential gift and estate tax filings. - Contact other financial institutions for information on holdings, if any exist. - Contact banks to find accounts and safe deposit boxes. - Contact life insurance companies to initiate the claims process. - Contact the Social Security Administration and other agencies from which the decedent received benefits, such as the U.S. Department of Veterans Affairs, to stop payments and ask about applicable survivor benefits. - Contact any agency providing pension services to discuss surviving spouse benefits. - Obtain IRA beneficiary information and discuss minimum distribution and IRA rollover options for the surviving spouse and beneficiaries with a tax professional. - Obtain information on how real estate is titled and confirm appropriate insurance is in place.
+Obtain at least 10 copies of the death certificate.
+Contact an attorney to discuss qualifying with the court to be appointed executor.
+Apply for a Tax Identification Number (TIN) for the estate.
+Open an account in the estate's name.
+Consider immediate sources of cash flow needed to cover living expenses for a surviving spouse or dependents, and ongoing household expenses.
+Contact the police to have them periodically check the house if it is now vacant.
+Contact a tax professional to discuss federal and state income tax returns and potential gift and estate tax filings.
+Contact other financial institutions for information on holdings, if any exist.
+Contact banks to find accounts and safe deposit boxes.
+Contact life insurance companies to initiate the claims process.
+Contact the Social Security Administration and other agencies from which the decedent received benefits such as the U.S. Department of Veterans Affairs, to stop payments and ask about applicable survivor benefits.
+Contact any agency providing pension services to discuss surviving spouse benefits.
+Obtain IRA beneficiary information and discuss minimum distribution and IRA rollover options for the surviving spouse and beneficiaries with a tax professional.
+Obtain information on how real estate is titled and confirm appropriate insurance is in place.